rkasale28/nursery24/README.md

   - Delivery Personnel
 * Consumers
   - Can order nursery related items from the site and track the order.
-  - Receive invoice as mail.
+  - Receive invoice via mail.
   - Can cancel the order.
   - Can rate a particular product.
 * Providers